mystatus/covid19-reports/README.md

 ## Starting the Application

 - Create a file named `.env` at project root with the following in it.
-You can change the `USER_EDIPI` value to any 10 digit number greater than 1 to create a new user.
+You can change the `USER_EDIPI` value to any 10 digit number greater than 1 to create a new user. `INTERNAL_ACCESS_KEY` is used for local development when working with `se-ingest-processor`.
+It allows the processor to authenticate with the exposed server APIs. `SYNC_DATABASE` is described in the [Database Schema Synchronizing](#database-schema-synchronizing) section.
 ```
 USER_EDIPI=0000000001
+INTERNAL_ACCESS_KEY=anything
+SYNC_DATABASE=false
 ```

 - Navigate to the project root and run the following.